 OVERVIEW Criminology is the study of crime, order and criminal justice.
 It considers both psychological and sociological aspects of crime.
 The first topic during this course looks at different types of crime and how the media portrays criminals.
 You will then develop your knowledge of why people commit crime during the second topic.
-The third topic is covered in your second year and it considers how offenders are prosecuted.
+These are both covered during Year 12.
+Moving into Year 13, the third topic considers how offenders are prosecuted.
+For example, should we trust eyewitness testimonies of crime?
 The final topic considers how offenders are punished and whether these punishments are effective and appropriate.
 In summary, criminology will allow you to further your understanding of crime in many ways.
 IS THIS COURSE FOR ME?

 This course is suitable for people who are interested in learning about different types of crime and their representation in the media.
 Within the coursework elements, students will plan, design and justify their choice of a campaign for change relating to crime.
 Students will also discuss different reasons why a person might commit a crime and also discuss the aims of punishments for offenders.
 ENTRY REQUIREMENTS As high a grade as possible in English Language and English Literature is indicative of future success.
 CAREER PROGRESSION An understanding of criminology is relevant to many job roles within the criminal justice sector, social and probation work and sociology and psychology.
 The qualification allows learners to gain the required understanding and skills to be able to consider employment within some aspects of the criminal justice system, e.g. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.
 It also supports access to a wide range of higher education degree courses at University such as BSc Criminology.
 ASSESSMENT Two pieces of coursework and two external exams.
-Unit 1 - Changing awareness of crime (internal assessment) Unit 2 - Criminological theories (external assessment) Unit 3 - Crime scene to Courtroom (internal assessment) Unit 4 - Crime and Punishment (external assessment) BTEC HEALTH AND SOCIAL CARE COURSEWORK/EXAM SPLIT: Two Interally assessed units - 42% Two externally assessed units - 58% edexcel OVERVIEW This course is designed for students who are interested in health and social care and are considering a caring profession such as nursing, social work, midwifery, rehabilitation following treatment and probation services.
+Unit 1 - Changing awareness of crime (internal assessment) Unit 2 - Criminological theories (external assessment) Unit 3 - Crime scene to Courtroom (internal assessment) Unit 4 - Crime and Punishment (external assessment) BTEC HEALTH AND OVERVIEW This course is designed for students who are interested in health and social care and are considering a caring profession such as nursing, social work, midwifery, rehabilitation following treatment and probation services.
 The course content looks at many aspects of Health and Social care including effective communication, safeguarding adults, promoting health education, health, safety and security, equality, diversity and rights as well as exploring working in the health sector.
 Students will develop a variety of skills including independent learning, investigation and research skills as well as data handling and analysis.
 IS THIS COURSE FOR ME?

 The course is suitable for people who have an interest in the caring professions such as nursing, midwifery, social work, probation services and other caring professions.
 It is suitable for students who are willing to work hard, who are good at communication their opinion, whilst sensitive to the views of others.
-ENTRY REQUIREMENTS You must be willing to work independently and meet set deadlines.
-CAREER PROGRESSION Health and social care is a popular degree subject in its own right, although many students choose to go into midwifery, social work, teaching and nursing.
-Jobs in this field include advice worker/personal advisor, charity officer, civil service administrator, administrator, FE lecturer, health service manager, local government administrator, nutritional therapist, physiotherapist, probation officer, social worker, nurse, midwife, advocate and many more.
-ASSESSMENT All internally assess assignment are marked using the BTEC marking scheme and hold an A Level equivalence.
-The externally marked units will be assessed and marked by Edexcel.
-Externally Assessed Units - Unit 1 Human Lifespan Development - Unit 2 Working in Health and Social care Internally Assessed Units - Unit 5 Meeting Individual Care and Support Needs - Unit 14 Physiological Disorders and their Care Each task, internally and externally assessed, will be marked pass, merit or distinction.
-At the end of the course students will receive an overall mark that will convert into UCAS points.

-This course is designed for students who are interested in health and social care and are considering a caring profession such as nursing, social work, midwifery, rehabilitation following treatment and probation services.
-The course content looks at many aspects of Health and Social care including effective communication, safeguarding adults, promoting health education, health, safety and security, equality, diversity and rights as well as exploring working in the health sector.
-Students will develop a variety of skills including independent learning, investigation and research skills as well as data handling and analysis.
-IS THIS COURSE FOR ME?
-The course is suitable for people who have an interest in the caring professions such as nursing, midwifery, social work, probation services and other caring professions.
-It is suitable for students who are willing to work hard, who are good at communication their opinion, whilst sensitive to the views of others.
-SOCIAL CARE DOUBLE COURSEWORK/EXAM SPLIT:
+SOCIAL CARE COURSEWORK/EXAM SPLIT: